robthebloke/maya-usd-ufe-sketch/README.md

 * Computing the coordinate frame for the manipulator.
 It's assumed you can simply iterate over the xform ops, accumulating a matrix as you go.
 * Quality code - this is just a rough sketch!

+## Possible things to think about....

+* Whilst this sketch looks primarily at UsdGeomXformable ops, I get the feeling this should be made more generic to work for all attributes.
+The same problems that apply when setting a translate value, are sadly the same problem we face when setting a cameras FOV.
+* I am assuming that maya-usd would have a fallback mechanism to work based on a database of prim types, and their attributes _(and whether they should be keyed or not, etc)_.
+This would be nice if the config for this was stored as USD data _(because then overrides could be inserted at the studio/dept/user/shot level, and stage composition should take care of setting sensible defaults)_.